openmindsclub/H4ckT0b3rF3st-2k21/your_projects/random_story_generator/readme.md

 just make sure python is installed

+# The progress of the project

-you can make thiese changes:
+you can add these:
 - add more scenarios
-- make a gui
+- gui